What We Do

 Functional Assessment—any of a number of procedures including checklists, questionnaires, and direct observation and recording methods designed to identify the purpose(s) of the challenging behavior for the individual.
 This assessment involves examining the behavior from the individual’s perspective.

 Functional Analysis—a systematic manipulation and study of antecedent and consequent events suspected to influence behavior in order to develop preferred activities and relationships for the individual that replace or reduce the need to engage in challenging behavior.

 Role of Behavior Consultants

-The responsibility of behavior consultants shall be to provide care and to enhance development of the consumers’ daily living skills and behavior.
-This includes training each consumer in the development of self-help and social skills, and other skills designated to promote growth, development and independence.
+The responsibility of behavior consultants shall be to provide support and to enhance development of the consumers’ daily living skills and behavior.
+This includes training each consumer in the development of self-help and social skills, and other skills designated to promote growth, development, and independence.